nexckycort/dotfiles/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This repository is for personal use.
+Feel free to use it as inspiration for your own dotfiles, but please customize it to suit your needs.